typeof(1:5)

 #>

-#> [2:0x55cfec91d128] <dbl>After modification, y points to a different address.
+#> [2:0x1ef7f226fa8] <dbl>After modification, y points to a different address.
 R copied the vector when y was modified, because x still needed the original.
+The copy decision depends on how many names point to the same data, which raises the obvious question: how does R keep track?

 Exercises